-To avoid that such edge cases overload both the agent and the APM Server,
+To avoid these edge cases overloading both the agent and the APM Server,

-the agent stops recording spans when a limit is reached.
+the agent stops recording spans when a specified limit is reached.

 You can configure this limit by changing the

-While this contextual data (specifically, the stack trace) can be very useful to pinpoint where exectly the span is caused in your code,
+While this contextual data (specifically, the stack trace) can be very useful to pinpoint where exactly the span is caused in your code,

 it is less interesting for very short spans.